top of page

 The term neurodivergent was coined in 2000 by Kassiane Asasumasu, an autism rights activist.

-She coined this term during the autism rights movement that started around the 1990s, where people noticed that there are many non-autistic individuals whose brain functioning differs from societal norms.
+People noticed that there are many non-autistic individuals whose brain functioning differs from societal norms.

-The term is an umbrella term because new conditions can be added.
-Everyone under this umbrella also differs in the conditions and traits they have.
+Everyone under this neurodivergent umbrella also differs in the conditions and traits they have.

-Some conditions under the neurodivergent umbrella include:
+Some examples under the neurodivergent umbrella include:

 • ADHD